Nix3l/dotfiles/README.md

 ### Nix3l's .dotfiles

-My dotfiles for my (currently) arch setup.
-Made using the Nord color palette.
-Made for simplicity and eyecandy.
-Backgrounds in my backgrounds repo.
+my dotfiles for my (currently) arch setup. made using the gruvbox color palette. made for simplicity and eyecandy. backgrounds in my backgrounds repo.

 ![Screenshot 1](shot1.png)